If you’re hungry for adventure and LOVE a good hike, then you must make climbing Mount Kinabalu an essential part of

 This is the Mt.
 Kinabalu company we decided to go with.
 Though it was pricey, it was worth the extra money spent.

-DownBelow Adventures – The Cheapest Climbing Mount Kinabalu Package
+DownBelow Adventures – One Of The Cheapest Climbing Mount Kinabalu Packages

 Prices for hiking Mount Kinabalu vary so dramatically, so it is worth shopping around before booking.

 The cheapest price we have seen so far is that of DownBelow Adventures which are offering a 2D1N Mount Kinabalu package for around 1250 Malaysian Ringgit for foreign tourists.
 (Cost is different for foreigners vs. Malay nationals)

 Although, this price is only available if you book online from their website.
 This package includes everything from your transfer to the mountain from Kota Kinabalu, accommodation, guide, hiking permit (incl. insurance) and your meals.